It is good for us to be here: Transfiguration

 The three accept the invitation to “come pray with me.”

-Once at the top, Peter, John and James fall into a stupor or semi-sleep and are startled awake only to see this man transfigure in front of their eyes- they witness him in his glorified state, so white, so light, so pure they must cover their eyes.
+Once at the top, Peter, John, and James fall into a stupor or semi-sleep.
+Startled awake, only to see Jesus transfigure in front of their eyes.
+What does the transfiguration mean?
+He appears in his glorified state, so white, so light, so pure; they must cover their eyes.

 “This is my beloved son, listen to him.”